digital-work-lab/digital-work-lecture/slides/07-collaborative-content-creation.md

 - Compare collaborative tools and their modes (e.g., SharePoint vs. Git)
 - Explain the role of the **working directory**, **staging area**, and **.git directory**
 - Interpret Git graphs and specify the commands to create the graph
-- Apply Git commands to describe or complete basic versioning tasks
+- Apply Git commands to complete basic versioning tasks

 ---